Covid-19 restrictions: Government prepares move to Level 5 for six weeks

 Sinn Féin leader Mary Lou McDonald said offering State supports during increased restrictions is a very direct way to build social cohesion and “rekindle the feeling that we are all in this together”.

-Speaking on RTÉ’s Morning Ireland, she said that the people who are going to really struggle would like to see the pandemic unemployment payment and wage subsidies restored fully.

-Meanwhile, any move to keep schools open is likely to result in some concern from teaching unions, due to the risk of Covid-19 to its members.

-The Irish National Teachers’ Organisation said it is “growing increasingly concerned” that public health precautions for teachers are “inadequate”.
+While schools are set to remain open under Level 4 and Level 5, the Irish National Teachers’ Organisation has said it is “growing increasingly concerned” that public health precautions for teachers are “inadequate”.

 “The desire of teachers to keep schools open must be met with a firm commitment to keep schools safe,” it said.